 Summary

 Illegal immigration has always been at the heart of the national security of the United States.
-This research paper examines its implications on the security and safety of the American society.
+This research paper examines its implications for the security and safety of the American society.
 Furthermore, the policy on immigration is also analyzed, and its relationship to the United States Department of Homeland Security is established.
-Its impact on national security mandates it to be critically evaluated by the authorities of the United States, to implement strategies to mitigate undocumented immigration.
+Its impact on national security mandates that it be critically evaluated by the authorities of the United States to implement strategies to mitigate undocumented immigration.
 The issue is also of the utmost importance for the current U.S. President, highlighted by his emphasis on immigration reform.

 A Public Issue

-Illegal immigration holds a considerable significance towards the American public, as these immigrants have contributed significantly towards the development of the United States.
+Illegal immigration holds considerable significance for the American public, as these immigrants have contributed significantly to the development of the United States.
 In fact, these people have made the United States the global; power of today’s world through their presence in the world market.
-The society of the United States is composed of a combination of the traditions and cultures of these immigrants.
+The United States society is composed of a combination of the traditions and cultures of these immigrants.
 Therefore, the American identity is not just limited to a single ethnicity or race.
 Instead, it is a purely geographical and patriotic concept.
 The people from various backgrounds (either cultural, religious or racial) are bound together by their self-identification as Americans.
-Keeping in mind the above-stated facts, it becomes clear that the issue of immigration forms the basis of the American society.
+Keeping in mind the above-stated facts, it becomes clear that the issue of immigration forms the basis of American society.
 The policies regarding migration, as well as the subject of illegal or undocumented immigration, is an issue at the very heart of the American community, politics and national security.

 Importance

 The issue of illegal immigration has historically been a point of significant concern for the national security of the United States.
-These immigrants are perceived as significant threats to the safety of the American citizens as they may harbor feelings of hatred towards the American principles and way of life.
-It is an issue of immediate as well future concern.
+These immigrants are perceived as significant threats to the safety of American citizens as they may harbour feelings of hatred towards American principles and ways of life.
+It is an issue of immediate as well as future concern.
 If illegal immigration goes unchecked, it may result in devastating terrorist attacks in the future.
-The U.S. President Donald Trump’s decision to erect a wall on the border between the U.S. and Mexico demonstrates the importance of the issue.
+U.S. President Donald Trump’s decision to erect a wall on the border between the U.S. and Mexico demonstrates the importance of the issue.

 Annotated Bibliography